Why Self-Host Odoo?

 1Prerequisites

-Before you begin deploying Odoo, ensure you have the following prerequisites ready.
-This guide assumes you have basic Linux command-line knowledge.
+Before you start, make sure you have the following ready.
+This guide assumes basic Linux command-line knowledge.

 Server Requirements